marciodrosa/LuaAndAndroidSample/README.txt

 The Lua scripts (the plugin and the engine) are loaded from the "assets" folder.

 This project usess Lua 5.2.1 port for Android: https://github.com/marciodrosa/LuaAndroid

+I build this sample for ARM architecture only.